invariantlabs-ai/invariant-gateway/README.md

 Invariant Gateway is a lightweight _zero-configuration_ service that acts as an intermediary between AI Agents and LLM providers (such as OpenAI and Anthropic).

 Gateway automatically traces agent interactions and stores them in the [Invariant Explorer](https://explorer.invariantlabs.ai/), giving you insights into what your agents are doing.
-This enables you to _observe and debug_ your agents in [Invariant Explorer](https://explorer.invariantlabs.ai/).
+This allows you to _observe and debug_ your agents in [Invariant Explorer](https://explorer.invariantlabs.ai/).

 <br/>
 <br/>